 More Info about Parking Permit & Appeal Forms

 All citations are assumed to be valid; however, if you believe that you were issued a citation that you do not deserve, you may appeal it.
-To appeal a university citation, download the Parking Ticket Appeal Form and return it to the Safety and Security Department within 5 business days of receiving the citation.
+To appeal a university citation, download the Parking Ticket Appeal Form and return it to the Campus Safety Department within 5 business days of receiving the citation.

 Severe Weather & Tornado Procedures